anosha-dev/Books-to-Scrape/README.md

 This project is made using Python and Selenium.

-It scrapes book data from the Books to Scrape website and saves the data in a CSV file.
+It visits the **Books to Scrape** website, collects book information from every page, and saves the data into a CSV file.

 ## Data Collected